-The US 2010 Research Project examines changes in American society in the recent past.
+The Diversities and Disparities Project examines changes in American society in the recent past.
 Create maps of census data for counties and neighborhoods anywhere in the U.S. and as far back as 1940.

 Get a quick view of unemployment statistics at the Bureau of Labor Statistics with interactive state/county/MSA maps.

-The EPA has just released the Environmental Justice Screening and Mapping Tool, an interactive map tool based on nationally consistent data and an approach that combines environmental and demographic indicators in maps and reports.
+The EPA developed the Environmental Justice Screening and Mapping Tool, an interactive map tool based on nationally consistent data and an approach that combines environmental and demographic indicators in maps and reports.